-In this paper we consider the problem of determining decentralized control policies for stochastic systems.
-Decentralized control problems have been well studied over the past several decades [13], and it is generally recognized that decentralized problems are often considerably more complex than their centralized counterparts.
-For example, it has been shown in [15] that computing optimal policies for a simple single stage control problem is NP-hard, whereas the corresponding centralized problem is trivial.
-This single-stage problem arises as a special case of the problems considered in this paper.
-With this in mind, the focus of this paper is on efficient computation of meaningful suboptimal decentralized control policies.
+We consider the problem of determining decentralized control policies for stochastic systems.
+Decentralized control problems have been well studied over the past several decades [2], and it is generally recognized that decentralized problems are often considerably more complex than their centralized counterparts.
+For example, it has been shown in [1] that computing optimal policies for a simple single stage control problem is NP-hard, whereas the corresponding centralized problem is trivial.
+This single-stage problem arises as a special case of the problems considered here.
+With this in mind, our focus is on efficient computation of meaningful suboptimal decentralized control policies.

 In stochastic control problems, the relevant information required for decision making can be captured by a Q-function.
 When a Q-function has special structure, we can easily compute a decentralized policy which is greedy with respect to this function.
-The approach taken in this paper can be interpreted as approximating the optimal Q-function for a problem by one with this special structure.
+The approach taken here can be interpreted as approximating the optimal Q-function for a problem by one with this special structure.
 We show that the performance loss associated with choosing policies with respect to an approximate Q-function is related to the approximation error.

-A related approach for computing suboptimal policies for specially structured multiagent control problems can be found in [6].
+A related approach for computing suboptimal policies for specially structured multi-agent control problems can be found in [3].
 The problems considered there have transition probabilities modeled as a dynamic Bayesian network and structured single-stage costs.
 The authors show that by using specially structured approximations to the cost-to-go function, the required computations can be simplified.

-The approach discussed in this paper resembles a method commonly used to synthesize decentralized control policies for linear time-invariant systems [2].
+The approach discussed here resembles a method commonly used to synthesize decentralized control policies for linear time-invariant systems [4].
 Semidefinite programming conditions can be formulated for these problems which produce stabilizing decentralized control laws when they are satisfied.
 These conditions involve a simultaneous search for a stabilizing control law and a Lyapunov function proving stability.
 The Lyapunov functions used are restricted to have special structure, where the structure is chosen to facilitate the search for a decentralized control law.